Ai Accountant

 Which accounting tasks should a CA firm automate first?

-Start with the highest-volume, most repetitive tasks: bank reconciliation, GST data matching, invoice data extraction, and monthly MIS report generation.
-These are the areas where automation delivers the fastest time savings and the clearest ROI.
+Start with bank reconciliation, GST data matching (GSTR-2B vs purchase register), vendor invoice extraction, and monthly MIS report generation.
+These are the highest volume, most repetitive tasks where automation delivers the fastest ROI.
 Advisory work, client communication, and financial judgment stay with your team.

 How does pricing model affect CA firm scalability?

 Hourly billing punishes efficiency.
-If automation cuts your reconciliation time, you earn less per client.
-Fixed-fee and retainer models do the opposite.
-Shifting to outcome-based pricing before scaling is one of the highest-leverage moves a CA firm partner can make.
+If automation cuts your reconciliation time, you earn less per client under hourly billing.
+Fixed fee and retainer models do the opposite, letting you keep the time savings as profit.
+Shifting to outcome based pricing before scaling is one of the highest leverage moves a CA firm partner can make.

 Written By